Arizona Wranglers: 1983 season

 Joseph appeared to hold fast to the USFL's original blueprint.
 He aggressively marketed the team in Arizona while keeping a tight rein on spending (including player salaries).
 The results were a mixed bag.
 The roster was a young team with some talent at the skill positions, but fewer quality starters in the starting lineup and less depth of talent than their opponents.
 Due to a weaker product, the ticket sales were only in line with most other teams in the league.

 The Wranglers were quite competitive at first, posting a 4–4 record and moving into a four-way tie for first in their division.
-However, they lost their last 10 games—tied for the longest losing streak in league history—finishing in a tie for the worst record in the league.
+However, they lost their last 10 games—tied for the longest losing streak in league history—finishing in a tie for the worst record in the league (the Wranglers split with the Washington Federals, who also finished 4-14).

 The 1983 Wranglers featured some talent on offense including the League's 6th ranked passer in rookie QB Alan Risher, 12th ranked rusher in 3rd year vet Leon Calvin Murray, and the league's #7, #10, #11 receivers (1983 rookies TE Mark Keel, WR Jackie Flowers, and WR Neil Balholm, respectively).

 Their defense was not as strong, although it looked fairly strong on paper before the season.
 The Wranglers signed San Francisco 49er ILB Jeff McIntyre and ILB Glen Perkins from the University of Arizona.
 But during the pre-season McIntyre, who had a personal services contract with Joseph, asked to be traded because of contract issues.
 Perkins suffered a knee injury that slowed his play and development.

 The Wranglers probably benefited early on from the league's decision not to have a preseason.
 When the rest of their opponents reached mid-season form, the undermanned Wrangler defense appeared to have trouble keeping the games within reach of the offense.
 The Wranglers gave up 442 points, easily the most in the league.
 The Wranglers only scored more than 23 points once all season—in their week 2 upset of George Allen's Chicago Blitz.

-In hopes of avoiding Arizona's often-oppressive summer heat, the league scheduled 6 Wranglers home games in the first half of the season.
-The team only played 3 of their last 9 games at home.
+In hopes of avoiding Arizona's often-oppressive summer heat, the league scheduled six of the Wranglers' first eight games at home.
+They were on the road for seven of their last 10, including the last three weeks and five of the last six.